Kevin Watson Email & Phone Number

 I managed the Advanced Computer Systems and Technologies Group within the Autonomous Systems Division.
 My group had been historically responsible for the flight computers used in JPL spaceflight missions, but I greatly expanded the role of the group to include technology development to support these missions.
 During my tenure as supervisor, I wrote, or co-wrote proposals that brought in one to two million dollars yearly for our R&D work, which mostly centered on computing solutions for robotic exploration missions to Mars.As an example of this work, I started a task in 2004 to design a FPGA-based stereo vision processor with the goal of enabling continuous autonomous driving and hazard avoidance of our Mars rovers.
 This work was awarded a Major NASA Space-act Award in 2008.
 This work continues to this date and will be used on the 2020 Mars rover.When I started my career at JPL, I worked nine years within the Radiation Effects and Testing Group where I developed methods to test the sensitivity of complex integrated circuits to the transient effects of space radiation.
 During this time I developed a deep understanding of the effects of radiation on these devices.
 I would later apply this knowledge to hardening industrial and military grade electronic hardware to space radiation which enabled the use of much higher performance computers in space, but at a much lower cost as compared to traditional aerospace radiation hardened devices.

-Kevin Watson Skills
+Kevin Watson education

 Ucla

-Frequently Asked Questions about Kevin Watson
+Frequently asked questions about Kevin Watson

 What company does Kevin Watson work for?

-Kevin Watson works for The Exploration Company
+Kevin Watson works for The Exploration Company.

 What is Kevin Watson's email address?

-What is Kevin Watson's direct phone number?
+What is Kevin Watson's phone number?

 What schools did Kevin Watson attend?

-Kevin Watson attended Ucla.
+Kevin Watson studied at Ucla.

 What skills is Kevin Watson known for?